JSegundo/blog/outstatic/content/projects/plaiatech-healthcare-platform.md

 Traditional pre-anesthesia consultations require in-person visits days before surgery, creating logistical challenges for patients and inefficiencies for medical staff.

-Plaiatech is a comprehensive digital healthcare platform designed to streamline pre-anesthesia consultations through remote patient assessment.
+This **digital healthcare platform** allows patients to complete their pre-surgery health assessment remotely.
 The platform addresses the critical need for efficient, secure, and compliant healthcare solutions in the digital age.

 **My Role in the Project**